Tag

 Presently, Linux is used by several million users worldwide.
 The composition of users varies from private users, training centers, universities, research centers, and companies.
 Below are examples of where Linux is used today.

-• Android phones and tablets – Android phones and tablets use a form of Linux.
+• phones and tablets – Android phones and tablets use a form of Linux.

 • Servers – A vast majority of the web servers that run many web pages (including this one) are using Linux.